farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/hub-aws.md

 ### Connect to your instance
 To connect to your ec2 instance, go to your terminal and find the key pair that you generated [earlier](#ec2-instance-setup).

-Furst, let's restrict permissions to the keys by running:
+First, let's restrict permissions to the keys by running:

 ```bash
 chmod 400 your-keypair-filename.cer
 ```

-And connect to your instance with
+And connect to your instance with:

 ```bash
 ssh ubuntu@youripaddress -i your-keypair-filename.cer
 ```

+Once everything works, you should be allowed to ssh into the machine like below

 ![Connect to EC2](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/QmSESoCoh3jnyU1URCSGsptix4UYq9SQmgfoyQkHnRoVVM)

 ## Install Hubble
 We now have a machine that can run Hubble.
-Let's use it.
+Let's install it.

 ### Get alchemy keys
 Before we start, we will need to access RPC endpoints from Ethereum and Optimism.

-You can pick whatever provider you like (or run the nodes on your own), but for the sake of this tutorial, we will just use Alchemy.
+You can pick whatever provider you like, or even run the nodes on your own.
+For the sake of this tutorial, we will use Alchemy.

-Create 3 apps in their dashboard like this:
+Create 2 apps in their dashboard like this:
 ![Setup Alchemy](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/QmVR8cWmok9SaMLkb67rrpzG3JXyru8Xd3WGdhXBhH2Cxe)

 End get their respective RPC endpoints like this: